missjinger/SaltyZero-Repack/README.md

 # SaltyZero's Repack
-Based on az2.0 and authorized by saltyzero@foxmail.com
+Based on Azerothcore v2.0.0 and authorized by saltyzero@foxmail.com

 Description: